-Table 7, shows the median age at death over the period 2013 to 2017 for males and females by Indigenous status on the Gold Coast.
-This rate has remained stable among non-indigenous people but increased among Aboriginal and Torres Strait Islander people from 2011-2015 from 71 for females and 57 for males.
+Table 7 shows the median age at death over the period 2013 to 2017 for males and females by Indigenous status on the Gold Coast.
+This rate has remained stable among non-indigenous people but increased among Aboriginal and Torres Strait Islander people.

 Table 7.
-Median age at death by Indigenous status within GCPHN region, by sex, 2013-2017
+Median age at death by Indigenous status, by sex, Gold Coast, 2013-2017

 Male Female All persons

-Aboriginal and Torres Strait 60 72.5 66.5
+Aboriginal and Torres Strait Islander 60 72.5 66.5

-Islander

 Non-Indigenous 78 84 81